Last Updated on

 14. Walking through the streets of downtown Chicago and getting dizzy looking up to the skyscrapers.

-15. Lincoln Square with its neighborhood feel and excellent German restaurant
+15. Lincoln Square with its neighborhood feel

 16. The vegan restaurant Native Foods Cafe

-So far there are three outlets of this California vegan restaurant chain in Chicago, and we could eat here every day and not tire of the selection.
+So far there are several outlets of this California vegan restaurant chain in Chicago, and we could eat here every day and not tire of the selection.
 Our post on vegan restaurants in Chicago goes into great, gushing detail for our love of this place.

 17. Peeking into the independent shops on Broadway

 Broadway is home to great boutique shopping that out-of-towners might otherwise miss, but even Oprah used to shop here when she lived in town, choosing the wine and cheese shop Pastoral as her preferred artisan bakery.
 (Update: Sadly, Pastoral has closed all its locations in 2019).
 Head to the Lakeview neighborhood for a stroll along Broadway and check out some of the shops here: Inkling is a great art gallery, Intelligentsia is known for its outstanding coffee, and DryHop Brewers is a fantastic micro-brewery.